cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 dependencies and then create a `.tgz` file that can be uploaded to your BOSH director and used with Cloud Foundry.

+**NOTE** This process is based on the fact that the operator is maintaining an updated template with all Windows recommended security updates.
+You can determine if your image needs updates by creating a VM with the image and going to control panel.
+If any critical or important updates are available we recommend installing updates first, then rebuilding the stemcell.
+Every release of this repo includes a file `updates.txt` that lists the currently recommended `KB` Microsoft hotfixes to have installed.

 ### Dependencies

 You will need: